ELDee: Early life

-eLDee was born on 23 may 1977, in Kaduna state a northern geopolitical zone of Nigeria.
+eLDee was born on May 23, 1977, in Kaduna state, a northern geopolitical zone of Nigeria.
 He is originally from Lagos Island in Lagos State of Nigeria.

 Education

 He attended Command Children School kaduna and Essence International School before Moving to Lagos for his higher education.
 He has a master's degree in Architecture from the University of Lagos, Nigeria in 2001.

 Career

 eLDee is credited as one of the pioneers of the afrobeats music genre.
 In 1998, he started a band called Trybesmen which went on to be one of the music groups that popularized the fusion of hip-hop, highlife, pop and traditional afrobeat music.
-Trybesmen were a continental hit by the year 2000 and played a pivotal role in the shaping of the new music genre.
+Trybesmen was a continental hit by the year 2000 and played a pivotal role in the shaping of the new music genre.

-eLDee signed a total of 16 artists to his Trybe Records label, and named the collaboration of all said artists Da Trybe.
+eLDee signed a total of 16 artists to his Trybe Records label and named the collaboration of all said artists Da Trybe.
 They produced the singles "Work it out" and "Oya" in 2002, and the album BIG Picture in 2005.

 After moving to the United States in 2002, eLDee recorded a solo album titled Long Time Coming (2004).
 He followed it up with Return of the King (2006), which contains the single "I Go Yarn".
 Return of the King won "Best International Album" at the 2007 Nigeria Entertainment Awards in New York City.
 His subsequent albums are Big Boy (2008), originally titled Evolution, Is it your money Vol.1 (2010) and Undeniable (2012).

-eLDee has worked as an artist, producer, director and an interactive media consultant.
+eLDee has worked as an artist, producer, director, and interactive media consultant.